 Rev. Glenn Wagner turns to scripture, history, and experience to describe the value of a life lived out of trust rather than deceit.

 “Discombobulating” is one word the Rev. Glenn Wagner uses to describe our current times.
-He then offers tips and tools for coping with the challenges of life in the shadow of COVID-19.
+He then offers tips and tools for coping with the challenges of life in the shadow… Continue Reading 7 tips for coping with COVID

 Life-changing things happen in the wilderness.
 The Rev. Glenn Wagner describes what happened to Jesus and what happened to him in the remote desert in Israel.